swiftlang/swift/docs/Generics.rst

 Thus far, we have not actually shown how a type can meet the requirements of a protocol.
-The most syntactically lightweight approach is to allow implicit conformance.This is essentially duck typing, where a type is assumed to conform to a protocol if it meets the syntactic requirements of the protocol.
+The most syntactically lightweight approach is to allow implicit conformance.
+This is essentially duck typing, where a type is assumed to conform to a protocol if it meets the syntactic requirements of the protocol.
 For example, given::